soda-auto/soda-sim-ros2/README.md

 # SODA.Sim ROS2 Plugin
 ![SodaSim](Docs/img/promo.png)
-This repository is a plugin for UnrealEngine and an extension of the [SODA.Sim](https://github.com/soda-auto/SodaSim) plugin to support ROS2 capabilities.
+This repository is a plugin for UnrealEngine and an extension of the [SODA.Sim](https://github.com/soda-auto/SodaSim) plugin to support ROS2 capabilities the for SODA.Sim.
-This plugin includes all the necessary precompiled ROS2 dependencies for windows and linux and does not require any other external dependencies.
+This plugin includes all the necessary precompiled ROS2 dependencies (ROS2 workspace) for windows and linux and does not require any other external ROS2 dependencies.
-Current version of ROS2 is **Humble**.
+Current version of supported ROS2 is **Humble**.
-The plugin includes a pre-compiled ROS2 workspace.

 > [!WARNING]
-> **Resticted:**
->   - For the Linux version supported only FastDDS RMW.
+> For the Linux version supported only FastDDS RMW.

+> [!WARNING]
+> This is an MVP (Minimum Viable Product) and an experiment to integrate ROS2 with UnrealEngine and SODA.Sim.

 ## Installing and Using
   - Make sure the [SODA.Sim](https://github.com/soda-auto/SodaSim) is installed.